dipAch/dipach.github.io/_posts/2025-10-17-database-recovery-manager.md

 ### Redo-Only Recovery

 Hmmm ... what do you think we do in this?
-We basically try to avoid doing any "Undo" operations.
-We only aim at asserting committed transactions remain durable and their modifications are not lost, in case there is any disgraceful (too strong a word, but still) shutdown.
+We basically try to avoid doing any **"Undo"** operations.
+We only aim at asserting committed transactions remain durable and their modifications are not lost, in case there is any <u>disgraceful</u> (too strong a word, but still) shutdown.

 But how do we ensure that we don't need to do any undo operations?
-Well for starters, we don't allow writing/flushing buffers until a transaction completes (commit/rollback).
+Well for starters, we don't allow writing/flushing buffers until a transaction completes (**commit/rollback**).
 Basically keep the buffer pinned.

-Recall either we explicitly flush a data buffer (on comit/rollback) or it gets flushed when replacing with a new disk block (provided it is unpinned).
+Recall either we explicitly flush a data buffer (on **comit/rollback**) or it gets flushed when replacing with a new disk block (provided it is **unpinned**).
 The buffer manager does not let any pinned buffer to be replaced or associated to a new disk block.

 Well it is faster as we only care about transactions that have a committed log entry.
 Ignores other transactions that are incomplete or rolledback.